image

 Operator

-Thank you, sir.
-[Operator Instructions] And your first question will be from Brett Rabatin at Hovde Group.
-Please go ahead..
+[Operator Instructions] And your first question is from Brett Rabatin from Hovde Group..

 Brett Rabatin